 Contributed to Branding Strategy Insider by: Denise Lee Yohn, excerpted from her book, What Great Brands Do with permission from Wiley Publishing.

-Sponsored By: The Customer Experience Workshop and The Brand Positioning Workshop
+The Blake Project Can Help: The Customer Experience Workshop and The Brand Positioning Workshop

 Where Marketers Evolve: The Un-Conference: 360° of Brand Strategy for a Changing World